civisanalytics/civis-python/docs/source/cli.rst

 functionality is available for getting information about scripts, logs, etc., as well as executing already created scripts.

-There are a few extra, CLI-only commands that wrap the Files API endpoints to make uploading and downloading files easier:
-``civis files upload $PATH`` and ``civis files download $FILEID $PATH``.

 The default output format is YAML, but the ``--json-output`` allows you to get output in JSON.